 The Affordable Water Reforms have been replaced with Local Water Done Well.
-Uncertainty remains as the two pieces of enabling legislation are due June 2024 and June 2025 respectively.
+Uncertainty remains as the two pieces of enabling legislation are expected mid-2024 and mid-2025 respectively.

 National Policy Statement for Freshwater

 Requirements of the current National Policy Statement for Freshwater (NPSFW) have placed increasing pressure on either the extension of existing reticulated services or the provision of centralised treatment for unserviced areas.
 Council will need to monitor this live issue, including future iterations of the NPSFW.